zer0glitch/ocpv-ansible-example/README.md

   * Install Operator and Hyper-converged

-### VM Installation and Configuration via OpenShift Console (Graphical Install)
+### VM Installation via OpenShift Console (Graphical Install)

-#### Templating
+#### Templates
 .
 By default we need to have a boot image avaiable
    - Option 1: Create a VM and import from the registry which will create a DataVolume
    - Option 2: use a boot source in out template, which will need to be removed
    - Option 3: Upload our own data volume

+   - In the user interface navigate to Virtualization-->Templates and select fedora-server-small
+     - Scroll to "Scheduling and resources requirements"
+     - Look under flavor to see the CPU and Memory required
+     - Click the "Network Interfaces" Tab and see that this VM is using the Pod network, this means that the VM will not be accessible outside of the Openshift Network.
+We will show later how we can use bridged networks
+     - Click on the "Disks" Tag.  by default we will have a single 30 GiB drive, and our cloud-init drive.  *The cloud init drive is stored a secret in the namespace*

+   - Now run the following playbook
+     - the playbook will use the oc command installed on the system to process the templates and create the virtual machiens.
+You can look at the task in the role to see the commands being run.
+     - `ansible-playbook -vv setup-lab-server.yml`
+     - In the openshift console navigate to Virtualization-->Virtual Machines
+       - Select the project for your user
+       - The vitual machines will take a minute to come up, you can look at the teminal to see the init.

+### VM Installation via Ansible (Hacker Method)

-.
-Uploading a cloud image
+####  Uploading a cloud image
    - Download the desired cloud image, for the example we will use fedora . `curl -OL https://download.fedoraproject.org/pub/fedora/linux/releases/37/Cloud/x86_64/images/Fedora-Cloud-Base-37-1.7.x86_64.qcow2`
    - upload the image to `openshift-virtualization-os-images` **Note: All boot images must be stored in this project** . `virtctl --namespace openshift-virtualization-os-images image-upload dv fedora37 --image-path=Fedora-Cloud-Base-37-1.7.x86_64.qcow2 --size 20Gi`

-.
-Run playbook with default templates
+#### Run playbook with default templates
    - Look at basetemplate
      - Edit the the project to match your user.
 For the lab environment it is user{number}
        *This will create the VMs in this namespace*